pbutland/caughtlistening/README.md

 The original intent of this project was to see if it was possible to generate an audio version of the transcripts using Text-To-Speech (TTS).

-A proof of concept (POC) was done based on the data within this repository (hence the reformatting of the text), using the [ElevenLabs](https://elevenlabs.io/) voice API to synthesize voices.
-Ideally a different one for each character.
-Here is a sample of the generated audio [here](transcript-audio-sample.mp3).
+A proof of concept (POC) was done based on the data within this repository, using the [ElevenLabs](https://elevenlabs.io/) voice API to synthesize voices.
+Allocating a different voice for each character.
+Here is a sample of the generated audio [here](transcript-sample-elevenlabs.mp3).
+An additional POC was done using [OpenVoice](https://github.com/myshell-ai/OpenVoice).
+Samples of the generated audio for v1 and v2 can be found [here](transcript-sample-openvoice-v1.mp3) and [here](transcript-sample-openvoice-v2.mp3) respectively.
+Both POCs can be found at [caughtlistening-tools](https://github.com/pbutland/caughtlistening-tools).

 ## Disclaimers